 Critical Dates & Deadlines

-VMI's application opens for all high school students in their senior year, international students, and transfer students.
+VMI's application opens for high school seniors / first-year students, international students, and college transfer students.

 Early Decision deadline.
 Applicants who submit all supporting documents by November 15 will receive their appointment decision no later than December 15.